PlumpMath/p3d/README.md

 p3d.in c++ viewer
 =================

-This is using git submodules for external libs (glm), so:
+This is using git submodules for external libs (glm, P3dConverter), so:

     $git submodule init
     $git submodule update